In this guide, we will discuss the Tor browser, how it works, how to use it, and how to ensure your safety and security.

 Using the dark web without Tor Browser’s encryption means that your activity will be easily accessible to several parties, including your ISP and the operator of the reverse proxy you use to access the dark web.

 So, even though it’s technically possible to use the dark web without Tor Browser or one of its alternatives, you’re better off not even trying it.
 And if you do, please don’t say we didn’t warn you!

 You’ll recall that “Tor” is an acronym for the original name of this project: “The Onion Router.”

-Onion routing was originally developed in the mid-1990s by the United States Naval Research Laboratory as a way to keep the U.S. intelligence community’s online communication and data away from prying eyes.
+Onion routing was originally developed in the mid-1990s by the United States Naval Research Laboratory to keep the U.S. intelligence community’s online communication and data away from prying eyes.

 It was launched in September 2002, while the first public version of Tor was presented almost two years later, in August 2004.
 That same year, the source code of Tor was released by the Naval Research Laboratory under a free license.

-In December 2006, Roger Dingledine, Nick Mathewson and a number of other developers of Tor founded The Tor Project, which is a U.S.-based nonprofit organization responsible for maintaining Tor to this day.
+In December 2006, Roger Dingledine, Nick Mathewson, and several other developers of Tor founded The Tor Project, which is a U.S.-based nonprofit organization responsible for maintaining Tor to this day.

 Why was Tor Browser made public?